cloud-ark/kubeplus/README.rst

 Kubernetes Custom Resources and Custom Controllers, popularly known as `Operators`_, extend Kubernetes to run third-party softwares directly on Kubernetes.
 KubePlus API Add-on simplifies creation of platform workflows consisting of Custom and built-in resources.
 The main benefit of using KubePlus to application/microservice developers are:

 - easily discover static and runtime information about Custom Resources available in their cluster.
-- easily define bindings between Custom and/or built-in Resources.
+- easily define bindings between Custom and/or built-in resources.
-- define dependency between Custom and/or built-in Resources to ensure robustness and security of the platform workflows.
+- define dependency between Custom and/or built-in resources to ensure robustness and security of the platform workflows.

-KubePlus API Add-on provides discovery endpoints, binding functions, and an orchestration mechanism to enable application developers to define platform workflows using Kubernetes Custom and built-in Resources.
+KubePlus API Add-on provides discovery endpoints, binding functions, and an orchestration mechanism to enable application developers to define platform workflows using Kubernetes Custom and built-in resources.

 You can think of KubePlus API Add-on as a tool that enables AWS CloudFormation/Terraform like experience when working with Kubernetes Custom Resources.